Back to news

 What Are Claude Code Skills?

 A skill is a SKILL.md file: a markdown document that tells Claude Code how to handle a particular kind of task.
-It can carry a short block of YAML frontmatter for metadata (name, description, which tools it's allowed to use), and it can sit in a folder alongside helper scripts and reference files (Claude Code Skills docs).
+It can carry a short block of YAML frontmatter for metadata (name, description, which tools it's allowed to use), and it can sit in a folder alongside helper scripts and reference files (Claude Code Skills docs (opens in a new tab)).
 Some write-ups call skills "YAML files," but that's not right.
 The instructions live in the markdown body; the YAML is just the label on the front.

 In practice a skill bundles a few things together: